-This week I’m working with several clients to improve their internal publications.
+Every week I spend time with clients to brainstorm ways to improve internal communication channels.
 And it’s no surprise that most communicators want to begin an improvement effort by benchmarking other companies’ newsletters.

 That’s certainly not a bad idea, but looking at “best practices” only takes you so far.
 To expand your thinking—and break out of the box—seek inspiration from more unconventional sources.
 Here are 7 places to start:

 There sure are a lot of sports on ESPN, but finding the game you want is easy.
 The site is organized by topic.
 Browse the main story or jump to the score you seek.
 Great inspiration for: organizing content.

 Employee newsletters should provide employees with information they can’t find anywhere else and help them get things done.
 How-to videos (how to cut a mango, fix your bike tire or learn how to knit) teach even complex tasks.
 Great inspiration for: making complicated topics simple.

 Get past the sex (yes, it’s possible) and what you’ll find are the best cover lines in the magazine business.
 Like these: "50 things you should never stop doing in a relationship" and "What men want most at 9 pm."
 Great inspiration for: writing compelling headlines